-Building up on DPMP's success, the Administrative Reform Component of GIZ Governance Programme is providing support in the capacity development of institutions and networking of a large number of actors, to push forward the innovative and dynamic process initiated by the DPMP.
+Building up on DPMP's success, the Administrative Reform Component of GIZ Support to Good Governance Programme in Pakistan is providing support in the capacity development of institutions and networking of a large number of actors, to push forward the innovative and dynamic process initiated by the DPMP.
 This is important not only because of the recurrence of disasters, but also due to the precarious security situation, which involves a high risk of human and material losses.